 After watching so many quirky Japanese shows, I decided I need a switch, so I watched Jane Eyre.
 In fact, I’m feeling very English.
-I’m anticipating for fall so I can drink hot tea, but at the same time, I’m not looking forward to the horror of what Covid-19 (the reaper) will do to more lives and the economy.
+I’m anticipating fall so I can drink hot tea, but at the same time, I’m not looking forward to the horror of what Covid-19 (the reaper) will do to more lives and the economy.
 All we can do is tread on until we get out of this dark period.
-But as an introvert, I sort of enjoy this solitude because most of my hobbies are in door.
+But as an introvert, I sort of enjoy this solitude because most of my hobbies are indoor.
 I just wish the world is not so much in chaos.

 My newest obsession goes to Jane Eyre BBC series.
 This show is superb and romantically crazy.
 I felt like a little girl all over again, dreaming of Mr. Right who is fictional and who only exists in a woman’s world.
 The attractive man is mysteriously brooding and sullen.
-He is a philanthropic, but denies it by behaving coldly.
+He is philanthropic but denies it by behaving coldly.
 His speech is harsh and short.
 He is demanding like a child.
 But underneath his gloomy visage–is a man who is afraid of abandonment.
 Yes, I just described the male protagonist, Edward Rochester.
 It must be biology because it was so easy to empathize with Jane and why she fell in love with such a man.
-She is direct, restless and outspoken; yet she is frail, naive and forgiving.
-She is realistically feminine, but strong.
+She is direct, restless, and outspoken; yet she is frail, naïve, and forgiving.
+She is realistically feminine but strong.
 It was an enjoyable experience to watch Jane grow and watch the dark plot unfold.
 There was not one moment I find the show dull.

 There are two things, however, I didn’t enjoy about the show.
-One, is knowing the fact Edward is old enough to be Jane’s dad.
+One is knowing the fact Edward is old enough to be Jane’s dad.
 He is 20 years older than she!
 It’s biologically impractical to pursue someone twice your age, but most girls yearn for a father figure who will make them feel safe and wanted.
 Realistically, falling in love with an older man is a tragedy.
 He will surely die before her and leave her as a heartbroken widow.
-Most lovers do not survive after their significant other pass away.
+Most lovers do not survive after their significant other passes away.
 Unless she is an ambitious woman.
 Then I can see Jane remaining a widow for the rest of her life.

 Another thing that disturbed me about the show is the idea of love and unity.
 It’s sweet to hear such talk of merging oneself with a lover–to be part of his flesh and belonging to him.
-It’s romantic, but eerie.
+It’s romantic but eerie.
 Who in the world would want to fuse in with another human being like conjoined twins?
 The quote below sounds like a horror story!